ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/ShortRead/platanus-genome-assembly.md

 ## Dataset

 For this tutorial, we will use _Arabidopsis thaliana_, Ler strain, short read dataset, from the BioProject [PRJNA311266](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA311266).
 This dataset as 4 libraries, with both PE and MP reads.
 Although, it does have long reads (PacBio), we will not be using it for this tutorial.
 The SRA info can be found [here](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SAMN04457953).
+This assembly was published in 2016 by [_Zapata_ et. al](https://www.pnas.org/content/113/28/E4052).
+For a 117Mb genome, this is quite a bit of coverage.

 **Table 1: Dataset used for the Assembly**